If you don't have enough annual leave for hours behind the wheel, here are a few options to travel to the Great Barrier Reef.

-Townsville is the starting point to access the gorgeous Hinchinbrook Island and Magnetic Island (or ‘Maggie Island’ as it’s nicknamed by locals) – both of which are located in the Great Barrier Reef Marine Park.
-You can fly to Townsville from numerous destinations in Australia with Qantas, Virgin Australia, Jetgo and Jetstar.
+Townsville is the starting point to access the gorgeous Hinchinbrook Island, Orpheus Island and Magnetic Island.
+You can fly to Townsville from major Australian cities with Qantas, Virgin Australia and Jetstar.

 From Airlie Beach

 The lively tropical town of Airlie Beach is the launching pad for adventures in the Whitsunday Islands.
 The most convenient way to get there is to fly to Whitsunday Coast Airport (PPP) in Proserpine.
 There are daily flight connections with Sydney, Brisbane, Melbourne, Cairns and several other destinations in Australia.

 You can also fly to the Great Barrier Reef Airport on Hamilton Island from Cairns, Brisbane, Sydney and Melbourne.
 This option is probably better if you want to be in the heart of the Whitsundays or are staying at one of the island resorts.
 Hamilton Island and Airlie Beach are connected via a high-speed ferry.

 If you don't want to fly, you can take the Spirit of Queensland to Proserpine and transfer to Airlie Beach with the RailBus Coach.